Fratura do Olecrano Folheto

 Complications

-- A majority of olecranon fractures heal uneventfully with good/excellent results, with a small loss of motion to be expected [9].
+- A majority of olecranon fractures heal uneventfully with good or excellent results, though a small loss of motion is expected [4].

 - The timing of fixation of displaced olecranon fractures does not significantly increase the rate of early complications or reoperation [13].